trunk-io/configs/readme.md

 ### `.markdownlint.yaml`

 We turned off all formatting categories which are handled by prettier.
-If you use trunk](https://trunk.io/), you'll just see that your file needs to be autoformatted, not every instance of missing whitespace in your markdown.
+If you use [trunk], you'll just see that your file needs to be autoformatted, not every instance of missing whitespace in your markdown.

 ### `.shellcheckrc`